kkatsuyuki/wifi-entries-setup/README.md

 ## Usage

-Get the root privilege and execute `addWifi` with SSID and Passphrase(Optional) arguments.
+Get the root privilege and execute `addWifi`.

-    Usage: addWifi [-h] SSID [Passphrase]
+    Usage: addWifi [-h]

+Input the SSID and Passphrase (optional) interactively following the prompt.
-IF Passphrase is not given, the entry is registered as the open network.
+If Passphrase is not given, the entry is registered as the open network.
-If `addWifi` is executed with `-h` option or no arguments, the help message is appeared.
+If `-h` option is added, the help message is appeared.
 The following is the example to add the wireless network whose SSID and passphrase are "foo" and "foobarbaz", respectively.

-    # addWifi foo foobarbaz
+    # addWifi
+    Staring to scan WiFi ...
+    0: foo
+    1: bar
+    2: baz

+    Which No. of SSID is registered? > 0
+    Input passphrase (default NONE) > foobarbaz
     Protected Wifi network
     SSID foo was registered and you can connect.